tylergross97/pdx_somatic_variant_calling/README.md

          If your files don't match this naming convention, you may need to rename them before running the pipeline.

+7. Intervals
+      - It is important to note this pipeline is designed to handle whole-genome sequencing (WGS), whole-exome sequencing (WES), or targeted sequencing.
+If you have WES or targeted sequencing data, you may provide want to provide the capture-kit-specific intervals of the capture site in the form of a BED.
+This improves computational effiency and reduces off-target noise.
+However, it comes with important considerations, as it possible that sequencing outside of the targeted regions occurred.
+See this [article](https://gatk.broadinstitute.org/hc/en-us/articles/360035531852-Intervals-and-interval-lists) for a discussion around this topic

-7. R (version 4.0 or later) for downstream analysis with maftools
+8. R (version 4.0 or later) for downstream analysis with maftools
    - Installation instructions: [R Installation Guide](https://cran.r-project.org/) and [maftools](https://www.bioconductor.org/packages/release/bioc/html/maftools.html)

-8. Python (version 3.6 or later) for downstream analysis of contamination
+9. Python (version 3.6 or later) for downstream analysis of contamination
    - Installation instructions: [Python Installation Guide](https://www.python.org/downloads/)

 ### Preparing your [nextflow.config](https://www.nextflow.io/docs/latest/config.html) file